Exam 1 Review#

 • statements & comments, whitespace, code blocks & indentation levels

-3. Recognize, understand and be able to explain code constructions:
+3. Recognize, understand and be able to explain code constructs:

 • variables (including collections), operators, functions, & conditionals